 There’s a breadth of features to concern (and confuse) yourself with.
 Yet, you can narrow it down by referring to the previous questions.

-For a variety of scenarios, here are some of the best portable power sources for camping available today:
+For a variety of scenarios, besides picnic table for camping, here are some of the best portable power sources for camping available today:

 The Capacity of the Suaoki is very good, you can charge your laptop, phone, tablet etc. all at once with multiple AC/DC/USB outputs.
 All the outlets are sturdy and the cords don’t feel like they are falling out.

 One of my favorite features is having the ability to recharge the power station with Suaoki’s solar power charger which you would need to purchase seperatly.
-If you are camping for several days without a power supply it might be a good idea to purchase the solar panel on Amazon.
+If you are camping in a camping cot that’s very comfortable for several days without a power supply it might be a good idea to purchase the solar panel on Amazon.
+Another option is to supply power to your RV with solar panel.

 Having a built in flashlight is another great feature to have around the campsite and in a power outage at home.
-The flashing light would also be useful in an emergency to call for help or if you do ever get lost on your camping trip.
+The flashing light would also be useful in an emergency to call for help or if you do ever get lost on your camping trip, so make sure to recharge your camping lantern.

-This power bank comes with a power cord for charging via AC outlet and also a DC 12V car charger that is ideal for car camping.
+This power bank comes with a power cord for charging via AC outlet and also a DC 12V car charger that is ideal for car camping when you’re in a warm sleeping bag liner.
 There are a few other cables/adapters that are included to cover pretty much all options of charging the power station and charging your electronic devices/tools.
 It would be nice if there was a built in storage for all the cables and adapters but it’s not something that’s super important, just nice to have.

 A downside would be the size of this charger is probably too big if you are going hiking and need to carry all your gear with you, but if you are going camping and taking your vehicle, than this will not be a problem.